lubiah/kudadamold/src/routes/blog/_blog/the-flames-game/index.md

 ## What is FLAMES?

 Flames is an acronym which stands out for _"Friends Lovers Admirers Marriage Enemies 'Secret Lovers' "_.
 This game can determine the relationship between two people with the use of their names.
 It is usually played among teens to find if they are compatible with their crushes😄. <small><i>Well, I played some before and it was fun</i></small>.
-Even though some websites use different meanings for the acronym, the words they use are just synonyms to the original, but the meaning above, is the original.
+Even though some websites use different meanings for the FLAMES acronym, it is good to stick to one definition.
+I suggest you stick to the definition above because it's the perfect fit and also the meaning I've known since childhood.

 ## Who Invented The FLAMES Game?